-WASHINGTON – The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau jointly announced the following new residential construction statistics for April 2017.
+WASHINGTON – The U.S. Department of Housing and Urban Development (HUD) and the U.S. Census Bureau jointly announced the following new residential construction statistics for June 2017.

 The Health Resources and Services Administration (HRSA) is recognizing ten states with the Critical Access Hospitals (CAHs) that had the highest reporting rates and levels of improvement over the past year.
 These states invested funds from the Federal Office of Rural Health Policy (FORHP) into quality improvement and technical assistance projects and worked with CAHs and other partners to share best practices and utilize data.